If you’re looking for somewhere to see seals in California then you’re in the right place.

 Address: Shell Beach, San Diego, CA 92037

-Check out the seals at Shell Beach in the video below:
+Check out the seals & sea lions at Shell Beach in the video below:

 SeaWorld San Diego

-You can see harbor seals at SeaWorld San Diego, as well as lots more interesting marine animals.
+You can also see harbor seals at SeaWorld San Diego as well as tons of other interesting marine animals.

-At Sea Lion Point, you’ll usually find the seals happily sleeping on the rocks enjoying the sunshine.
+At Sea Lion Point, you’ll pretty much always find the seals happily sleeping on the rocks enjoying the sunshine.

 Address: 500 Sea World Dr., San Diego, CA 92109